THE WINGS OF CULEBRITA

 THE LIGHTHOUSE

-Toro Arquitectos, with historian Aníbal Sepúlveda Rivera as a consultant, led the restoration of the building, while we led the analysis of the site and the site planning/design components of the project.
-For nearly 100 years, the lighthouse was a beacon of hope and security for sailors crossing the dangerous but heavily trafficked maritime passage between Culebrita and the infamous Sail Rock near Saint Thomas.
-The Culebrita passage was discovered in the 16th century and became one of the most heavily used routes between South America and Europe.
+Toro Arquitectos, with historian Aníbal Sepúlveda Rivera as consultant, led the restoration of the lighthouse, while we focused on site analysis and planning.
+For nearly a century, the Culebrita Lighthouse guided sailors through the treacherous passage between Culebrita and Sail Rock near Saint Thomas—a vital maritime route discovered in the 16th century and once among the busiest links between South America and Europe.

 THE ENERGY WINGS